 These national trends (as well as state-level trends in the last two decades) in test scores are well-documented by the National Assessment of Educational Progress (NAEP).
 But what has happened at a more local scale?
-The US educational system is highly decentralized, with over 13,000 public school districts, each of which has considerable control over staffing, curriculum, instruction, and budget allocation decisions.
+The U.S. educational system is highly decentralized, with over 13,000 public school districts, each of which has considerable control over staffing, curriculum, instruction, and budget allocation decisions.
 To what extent are the national trends in average test scores and test score gaps common among school districts?
 How much do these trends vary and covary?
 What local and schooling characteristics are associated with local trends in achievement patterns?
 Are there many districts where scores are improving while gaps are narrowing, or does improvement generally come with increased inequality?
-Our goal in this paper is to answer these questions, providing a detailed descriptive account of trends in achievement patterns among all school districts in the U.S.
+Our goal in this paper is to answer these questions, providing a detailed descriptive account of trends in achievement patterns among all school districts in the U.S. Our work here extends the recent work of Atteberry et al (in press) on this topic.

-In this article, we first measure recent trends in students' academic performance in every public school district in the United States using ten years of data (2009 to 2018) on thirdthrough eighth-grade math and reading test scores.
+In this article, we first measure recent trends in students' academic performance in every public school district in the United States using ten years of data (2009 to 2018) on third-through eighth-grade math and reading test scores.
 We show that we are able to measure district-level trends with high reliability.
 We then describe how these trends vary among school districts and how they differ between socioeconomic and racial/ethnic student subgroups within school districts.
 Third, we estimate the correlation between trends in overall performance and trends in racial and economic achievement gaps, in order to determine whether increasing overall performance and reducing achievement gaps are synergistic or conflicting processes.
-Finally, we estimate the correlation of trends in average performance and in racial and economic achievement gaps with local demographic changes and school characteristics.
+Finally, we estimate the correlation of trends in average performance and in racial and economic achievement gaps and school characteristics.
 This exploratory analysis helps identify potential factors to examine further as levers for increasing opportunity and student achievement.